 Incorporating a friendly tone of voice into your product descriptions will be more engaging to the audience.
 Harnessing a bland tone, on the other hand, makes for less persuasive product descriptions.

 Aside from using a friendly tone, injecting a humorous or unconventional tone into your content will make it more appealing.
-Generic adjectives like “world-class”, “top-of-the-line”, etc., are already worn out expressions, thus, consumers won’t buy into those claims easily (unless it’s backed by credible statistics and research).
-So, better cut back on those words and use more grounded claims instead.
+Generic adjectives like “world-class,” “top-of-the-line,” etc. are already worn out expressions, thus, consumers won’t buy into those claims easily (unless it’s backed by credible statistics and research) so it’s better to cut back on those words and use more grounded claims instead.
 It’s also important that the tone should be consistent throughout your content.
 Keep in mind that consistency improves your branding efforts.

 Provide Proof When Using Superlatives